m1kc/notalib/README.md

 ## Compatibility promise

 Version numbers follow the semver rules.
-Minor releases are backwards-compatible.
-It should be safe to update, say, from 1.2 to 1.4.
+* Minor releases are backwards-compatible.
+For example, an upgrade from 1.2 to 1.4 should be safe.

-Major releases are not backwards-compatible.
-If you upgrade, say, from 1.4 to 2.0, read the release notes to see what's changed.
+* Major releases are not backwards-compatible.
+For example, an upgrade from 1.4 to 2.0 is unsafe — read the release notes to see what's changed.

 ## Maintenance & bugfixes